ropensci/spatsoc/vignettes/intragroup-dynamics.md

 Then we can measure each individual’s direction and distance to the group centroid.
 The distance to group centroid is the distance between from the focal individual to the group centroid.
-The direction to group centroid is the absolute azimuth from the focal individual to the group centroid.
+The direction to group centroid is the absolute bearing from the focal individual to the group centroid.
 The rank distance to group centroid is the ordinal rank of individuals’ distances to the group centroid.
 <!-- TODO: insert refs with examples of biological interpretation of distance and direction to  -->